Tapudp/Weather/README.md

       });
       ```
 - now in Action Creator, just

       ```
       console.log('Request: ', request)
       ```

 - Redux-promise (middleware) looks at the in-coming action and looks at specifically `payload` property
 if the `payload` is a `promise`, redux-promise stops the action entirely
 here's an action and caught the `payload` of a `promise`, it would take care about it

 - once the request finishes it dispatches a new action of the same `type` but with the `payload` of the resolved `request`
 so in short it **unwraps** the `promise` for us

 - this the promise that reducers really don't care about they really care about the data, so it stops the action it waits until the `promise` resolves and then it says I got the **resolved data**, here's the request from the server, I'm gonna now send that (Data) to the `reducer` as the **payload**
       it would be horrible to end up with a promise inside the Reducer

 - basically if the action has a promise as a payload, then it will stop the action
       after the promise resolves, **create a new action and send it to reducers** , after the AJAX requests finished
+- this all happens because of **axios** which gets the data **asynschonously** but makes it look like **synchronous**

 - now remove /actions/index.js
       ```
       console.log(`Request: ${request}`);
       ```